Does Trauma-Informed Yoga Actually Help with Anxiety?

 - Insomnia: By physically forcing cortisol levels to drop, the practice signals to the brain that it is safe to lose consciousness, dramatically reducing sleep latency (the time it takes to fall asleep).

-Where to Find Yoga Therapy Programs Near Me
+Where to Find Trauma-Informed Yoga Programs Near Me

 Treating the mind while ignoring the physical body leaves patients stranded with partial recovery.
 We saw too many patients hitting a wall with just medication and weekly talk therapy, which is why Savant Care restructured our treatment model.